A. John Boye

 Professor Boye grew up in Lincoln, graduating from Lincoln Southeast High School.
-He has worked for Hughes Aircraft Company in Culver City, Calif., and has been teaching electrical engineering at UNL for more than 35 years.
+He has worked for Hughes Aircraft Company in Culver City, Calif., and has taught electrical engineering at UNL for more than 45 years.
 He has received numerous teaching awards, including being named the Carnegie Foundation for the Advancement of Teaching/CASE 2000 Nebraska Professor of the Year.

-Professor Boye is involved in systems research and consulting and has written the book One Hundred Years of Excellence: The Department of Electrical Engineering at the University of Nebraska 1895-1995 that surveys the accomplishments and growth of the Electrical Engineering Department from its earliest days to the present.
+Professor Boye is involved in systems research, consulting and forensic engineering and serves as an expert witness.
+He has written the book One Hundred Years of Excellence: The Department of Electrical Engineering at the University of Nebraska 1895-1995 that surveys the accomplishments and growth of the Electrical Engineering Department from its earliest days to the present.
 Professor Boye also served the department as Assistant Chairman for 8-1/2 years and Interim Chairman for 2-1/2 years.
 He is a registered professional electrical and computer engineer in the state of Nebraska.

 Honors and Awards

 - Carnegie Foundation for the Advancement of Teaching/CASE Nebraska Professor of the Year: 2000

 - The American Society for Engineering Education, Midwest Section, Outstanding Teaching Award: 2001

 - University of Nebraska Distinguished Teaching Awards: 1987, 2000